 She is attending Harvard University as an Ashford Fellow, and received a National Science Foundation Graduate Research Fellowship in 2014 for her work on concentrated disadvantage on the Yurok and Hoopa reservations, located in Northern California.
 Blythe is a member of the Yurok Tribe and her first project will examine the intersection of unemployment, gender, and crime on these reservations, which are set within the context of slack local labor markets and deeply entrenched tribal expectations of men as fathers and providers.

-Hope is originally from Southern Indiana.
-She received her BA in Sociology and Anthropology from Carleton College in Minnesota and her Master of Public Affairs from the University of Wisconsin- Madison.
-Hope also spent a year in AmeriCorps, where she served as a homeless services case manager at an Austin, Texas non-profit.
+Hope Harvey is a Ph.D. candidate in the Joint Doctoral Program in Social Policy and Sociology.
+Her primary research interests include families, housing and neighborhoods, and poverty.
+Her dissertation is a multi-method study of the causes and consequences of living doubled-up, or in extended households, for families with children.
+She has also co-authored papers on father involvement and on administrative burden in public programs.
+Hope received her BA in Sociology and Anthropology from Carleton College and her Master of Public Affairs from the University of Wisconsin- Madison.
+She also spent a year in AmeriCorps, where she served as a homeless services case manager at an Austin, Texas non-profit.

 Andrew Keefe is a Doctoral Student in Sociology & Social Policy.
 He is a native of Minneapolis, MN, and a graduate of Macalester College, where he was a Truman Scholar.